tarekyounes123/store_todotask/DEPLOYMENT_INSTRUCTIONS.md

    - If you encounter errors with the `npm run build` command during build, this has been addressed
    - The Dockerfiles now install development dependencies temporarily for building, then install only production dependencies

+9. **Laravel queue worker errors**:
+   - Queue worker is configured in both supervisord (for local development) and as a separate service in Render
+   - For production on Render, the queue worker runs in a separate worker service as defined in render.yaml
+   - A 10-second delay has been added before starting the worker to allow the environment to be ready

 ### Debugging

 - Check the build logs in the Render dashboard for compilation errors